Falola-Uthman/Biometric-System/README.md

 ### Enrollment Script

 ### Imports
-i.	import serial: For serial communication with the fingerprint scanner. ii.	import time: Provides time-related functions for delays and timeouts. iii.	import RPi.GPIO as GPIO: Controls the GPIO pins on the Raspberry Pi. iv.	import re: Provides regular expression matching operations.
+-	import serial: For serial communication with the fingerprint scanner.
+-	import time: Provides time-related functions for delays and timeouts.
+-	import RPi.GPIO as GPIO: Controls the GPIO pins on the Raspberry Pi.
+-	import re: Provides regular expression matching operations.
-v.	from rpi_lcd import LCD: Manages the LCD display connected to the Raspberry Pi. vi.	import sqlite3: Handles database operations for storing and retrieving user information. vii.	import adafruit_fingerprint: Interfaces with the Adafruit fingerprint sensor.
+-	from rpi_lcd import LCD: Manages the LCD display connected to the Raspberry Pi.
+-	import sqlite3: Handles database operations for storing and retrieving user information.
+-	import adafruit_fingerprint: Interfaces with the Adafruit fingerprint sensor.

 ### Functions
-i.	initialize_database(): This function creates the SQLite database and users table if they do not already exist.
-It initializes the storage system for user information and fingerprint data, ensuring the database is ready to store new users. ii.	add_user_to_database(user_id, name, fingerprint_id): This function inserts a new user's details into the database.
-It adds newly enrolled users to the system, associating their fingerprint ID with their personal details for future authentication. iii.	delete_user_from_database_by_id(user_id): This function deletes a user from the database using their user ID.
-It allows the removal of users from the system based on their unique ID. iv.	delete_user_from_database_by_name(name): This function deletes a user from the database using their name.
+-	initialize_database(): This function creates the SQLite database and users table if they do not already exist.
+It initializes the storage system for user information and fingerprint data, ensuring the database is ready to store new users.
+-	add_user_to_database(user_id, name, fingerprint_id): This function inserts a new user's details into the database.
+It adds newly enrolled users to the system, associating their fingerprint ID with their personal details for future authentication.
+-	delete_user_from_database_by_id(user_id): This function deletes a user from the database using their user ID.
+It allows the removal of users from the system based on their unique ID.
+-	delete_user_from_database_by_name(name): This function deletes a user from the database using their name.
 It provides flexibility in removing users by allowing deletion based on the user's name.
-v.	delete_user_from_database_by_fingerprint(fingerprint_id): This function deletes a user from the database using their fingerprint ID.
-It allows deletion of users by directly using their biometric identifier. vi.	view_users(): This function retrieves and displays a list of all users from the database.
-It provides an overview of all enrolled users, helping in managing and verifying the user database. vi.	find_user(): This function searches for a user in the database by ID, name, or fingerprint.
-It allows administrators to locate user details based on various criteria, enhancing user management capabilities. vii.	enroll_finger(user_id, name): This function captures and processes the fingerprint images, creates a fingerprint template, and stores the template along with the user's details in the database.
-It is the core function for enrolling new users into the system, ensuring that their biometric data is captured accurately and stored securely. viii.	delete_user(): This function prompts the administrator to delete a user by ID, name, or fingerprint.
+-	delete_user_from_database_by_fingerprint(fingerprint_id): This function deletes a user from the database using their fingerprint ID.
+It allows deletion of users by directly using their biometric identifier.
+-	view_users(): This function retrieves and displays a list of all users from the database.
+It provides an overview of all enrolled users, helping in managing and verifying the user database.
+-	find_user(): This function searches for a user in the database by ID, name, or fingerprint.
+It allows administrators to locate user details based on various criteria, enhancing user management capabilities.
+-	enroll_finger(user_id, name): This function captures and processes the fingerprint images, creates a fingerprint template, and stores the template along with the user's details in the database.
+It is the core function for enrolling new users into the system, ensuring that their biometric data is captured accurately and stored securely.
+-	delete_user(): This function prompts the administrator to delete a user by ID, name, or fingerprint.
 It provides a flexible interface for removing users from the system, ensuring that the database can be maintained and updated as needed.
-Main Loop
-The main loop (initialize_database()) provides a menu for administrators to enroll users, delete users, view users, and find users.
+-   Main Loop: The main loop (initialize_database()) provides a menu for administrators to enroll users, delete users, view users, and find users.
 It facilitates user management by providing easy access to enrollment and administrative functions through a simple interface.

 ### Authentication Script

 ### Imports
-i.	import serial: For serial communication with the fingerprint scanner. ii.	import time: Provides time-related functions for delays and timeouts. iii.	import RPi.GPIO as GPIO: Controls the GPIO pins on the Raspberry Pi. iv.	from rpi_lcd import LCD: Manages the LCD display connected to the Raspberry Pi.
+-	import serial: For serial communication with the fingerprint scanner.
+-	import time: Provides time-related functions for delays and timeouts.
+-	import RPi.GPIO as GPIO: Controls the GPIO pins on the Raspberry Pi.
+-	from rpi_lcd import LCD: Manages the LCD display connected to the Raspberry Pi.
-v.	import sqlite3: Handles database operations for storing and retrieving user information. vi.	import adafruit_fingerprint: Interfaces with the Adafruit fingerprint sensor.
+-	import sqlite3: Handles database operations for storing and retrieving user information.
+-	import adafruit_fingerprint: Interfaces with the Adafruit fingerprint sensor.

 ### Functions
-i.	get_user_from_database(fingerprint_id): This function connects to the SQLite database to retrieve the user details associated with a given fingerprint ID.
-It is crucial for verifying the identity of the user by comparing the fingerprint ID obtained during the authentication process with stored user data. ii.	authenticate(): This function manages the authentication process.
+-	get_user_from_database(fingerprint_id): This function connects to the SQLite database to retrieve the user details associated with a given fingerprint ID.
+It is crucial for verifying the identity of the user by comparing the fingerprint ID obtained during the authentication process with stored user data.
+-	authenticate(): This function manages the authentication process.
 It checks for motion using the PIR sensor, captures and processes the fingerprint, searches the database for a match, and provides feedback through the LCD and LEDs.
 This ensures that only authorized users can gain access by verifying their fingerprint against the stored database while providing real-time feedback and control signals to the user.
-Main Loop
-The main loop continuously calls the authenticate() function to handle ongoing user authentication, keeping the system in a ready state to authenticate users at any time.
+-   Main Loop: The main loop continuously calls the authenticate() function to handle ongoing user authentication, keeping the system in a ready state to authenticate users at any time.